IanGBrennan/CommunicatingFigures/NHM/README.md

+# NHM FOLKS

+**Hello.**
-**Hello NHM Folks:** We're operating on a short time window (~1 hour) for this tutorial.
+We're operating on a short time window (~1 hour) for this tutorial.
 Because of this, we'll run an abbreviated version that introduces some aesthetic concepts ([intro](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/NHM/00_Introduction/Building_Better_Figures.pdf)), then jump straight to messing around with Adobe Illustrator.

 The [introduction](https://github.com/IanGBrennan/CommunicatingFigures/blob/master/NHM/00_Introduction/Building_Better_Figures.pdf) is just a powerpoint presentation we can run through together.
 To get the most out of our hour we'll take Adobe Illustrator for a spin, and use it to either make a new figure or tweak one you've already got.